Lucew/relationship-discovery/README.md

 # Reproducibility

 Computing over 200 relationship measures for every of the seven datasets is the main computational bottleneck.
+Even when distributing the computations on a capable compute server, the results take days to complete.

-Therefore, we provide the precalculated similarity/distance matrices within this repository.
+Therefore, we provide the [precalculated similarity/distance matrices](./measurements) within this repository.
 Computing the relationship measures uses [available](https://github.com/DynamicsAndNeuralSystems/pyspi) and [published](https://arxiv.org/abs/2201.11941) Code, therefore, this step is not part of the reproducibility guide.
 For the publicly available datasets, one can run `parallelSPI.py` as described above.